-Kiev is a city filled with high, gilded, dome-shaped church spires, some of which belong to the two historically very important complexes included on the List.
+Kiev is a city with high, gilded, dome-shaped church spires.
+Some of them belong to the two historically very important complexes on the List.

 The UNESCO World Heritage List includes more than a thousand properties with outstanding universal value.
 They are all part of the world’s cultural and natural heritage.